Sen. Cory Booker says he is dating someone ‘really special’: ‘I got a boo’

 “Yes, she would,” Booker answered.

-“Oh ,so whoever this special person is someone you may potentially marry one day?”
+“Oh, so whoever this special person is someone you may potentially marry one day?”
 Charlamagne tha God asked.

 “What have we gotten myself into right now?”
 Booker said with a laugh.
 “All of the issues we talked about, this is the most uncomfortable part of this interview.”